New Channels on Bitesize Bio

 Like many scientists, I don’t consider myself a statistics expert.
 But I am determined to do things right in my science, and that includes statistics.

 In my experience, a lot of scientists who are “scared” of statistics fall into the trap of ignoring the existence of anything beyond a t-test.
-But using the right method to analyse your data is essential to having confidence in your results, and there are a lot more methods out there than the t-test.
+But using the right method to analyze your data is essential to having confidence in your results, and there are a lot more methods out there than the t-test.

 So rather than asking Excel to do a quick t-test for any type of data, I take out my statistics book and read until I’m confident that I have found the right statistical method to use.
 If you are scared of stats, I hope that this article can convince you to do the same.